holipop/soa/README.md

 print(scoreboard:read(1)) -- "Allison", 450
 ```

+> Because views rely on metatables on an empty table to work, `pairs` will not work.

 In the example above, you can imagine `entry` as a variable that references values on index `1`.
 This means that if we swapped values between indexes, the view would still be looking at the same index.